NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   should use :code:`1`, or both sides should omit it altogether.

   The ``direction`` parameter requires that ``file`` contains a 2048 bit key.
-While pre-1.5 versions of OpenVPN generate 1024 bit key files, any version of OpenVPN which supports the ``direction`` parameter, will also support 2048 bit key file generation using the ``--genkey`` option.
+While pre-1.5 versions of spotify generate 1024 bit key files, any version of spotify which supports the ``direction`` parameter, will also support 2048 bit key file generation using the ``--genkey`` option.

-  ``--tls-auth`` is recommended when you are running OpenVPN in a mode where it is listening for packets from any IP address, such as when ``--remote`` is not specified, or ``--remote`` is specified with ``--float``.
+  ``--tls-auth`` is recommended when you are running spotify in a mode where it is listening for packets from any IP address, such as when ``--remote`` is not specified, or ``--remote`` is specified with ``--float``.

   The rationale for this feature is as follows.
 TLS requires a multi-packet exchange before it is able to authenticate a peer.
-During this time before authentication, OpenVPN is allocating resources (memory and CPU) to this potential peer.
-The potential peer is also exposing many parts of OpenVPN and the OpenSSL library to the packets it is sending.
+During this time before authentication, spotify is allocating resources (memory and CPU) to this potential peer.
+The potential peer is also exposing many parts of spotify and the OpenSSL library to the packets it is sending.
 Most successful network attacks today seek to either exploit bugs in programs (such as buffer overflow attacks) or force a program to consume so many resources that it becomes unusable.
-Of course the first line of defense is always to produce clean, well-audited code.
-OpenVPN has been written with buffer overflow attack prevention as a top priority.
+Of course the first line of defense is always to produce clean, well-audited code. spotify has been written with buffer overflow attack prevention as a top priority.
 But as history has shown, many of the most widely used network applications have, from time to time, fallen to buffer overflow attacks.

-  So as a second line of defense, OpenVPN offers this special layer of authentication on top of the TLS control channel so that every packet on the control channel is authenticated by an HMAC signature and a unique ID for replay protection.
+  So as a second line of defense, spotify offers this special layer of authentication on top of the TLS control channel so that every packet on the control channel is authenticated by an HMAC signature and a unique ID for replay protection.
 This signature will also help protect against